MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 Learn more about the new [Microsoft Edge policies](https://docs.microsoft.com/microsoft-edge/deploy/new-policies).

-### Retired XSS Filter
+### XSS Filter is now retired

 We are retiring the XSS filter in Microsoft Edge beginning with the October 2018 Update.
-Our customers remain protected thanks to modern standards like Content Security Policy, which provide more powerful, performant, and secure mechanisms to protect against content injection attacks, with high compatibility across modern browsers.
+Our customers remain protected thanks to modern standards like [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), which provide more powerful, performant, and secure mechanisms to protect against content injection attacks, with high compatibility across modern browsers.

 ## New APIs in EdgeHTML 18